Innovative Contemporary Fiction Reading Series Presents

 Campus Center, Weis Cinema

-The Nebula and World Fantasy Award–winning author reads from Saffron and BrimstoneOn Monday, November 13, at 2:30 p.m. in Weis Cinema, Bertelsmann Campus Center, the fantasy writer and critic Elizabeth Hand reads from her fiction collection Saffron and Brimstone.
-Presented by the Innovative Contemporary Fiction Reading Series, introduced by novelist and Bard literature professor Bradford Morrow, and followed by a Q&A, the reading is free and open to the public; no tickets or reservations are required.
-Bard's literary journal, Conjunctions, will be giving away copies of its Other Aliens issue, coedited by Hand and Morrow.
+The 2018 Berlin Prize winner reads from her workOn Monday, March 2, at 2:30 p.m., in Weis Cinema, Carole Maso reads from her work.
+Presented by the Innovative Contemporary Fiction Reading Series, and introduced by Bard literature professor and novelist Bradford Morrow, the reading is free and open to the public; no tickets or reservations are required.

 Location: Campus Center, Weis Cinema